-FPGA ROUTING INSTANCES.
-A recent comparative study of two Boolean formulations of FPGA detailed routing constraints [19] showed that problem encoding affects the difficulty of SAT instances.
-Our work uses the better formulation, but still produces difficult instances.
-Two such constructions are shown in Figure 2 in terms of FPGA switch-boxes (see [19] for details on SAT formulations).
-The one on the left entails routing N+k connections through N tracks and yields unsatisfiable instances that for k=1 resemble the well-known pigeon-hole benchmarks.
-Empirical results in Table 1 are shown for six routing configurations (chn1) in which one tries to route (a) 11, 12 or 13 connections through 10 tracks, and (b) 12, 13 or 20 connections through 11 tracks.
-These instances are extremely difficult for the leading-edge SAT solver CHAFF [6] and also have many symmetries.
-They can appear as sub-instances in larger routing instances, and such sub-instances may be difficult to find.
+A recent comparative study of two Boolean formulations of FPGA detailed routing constraints [22] demonstrated that problem encoding can affect the difficulty of the resulting SAT instances.
+In this work, we use the better formulation from [22] and still produce difficult instances.
+Two such constructions are shown in Figure 2 in terms of FPGA switch-boxes (see [22] for details on SAT formulations).
+The one on the left entails routing N + k connections through N tracks and yields unsatisfiable instances that for k = 1 resemble the well-known pigeon-hole instances.
+Empirical results in Table 1 are shown for six routing configurations (chnl) in which one tries to route (a) 11, 12 or 13 connections through 10 tracks, and (b) 12, 13 or 20 connections through 11 tracks.
+These results confirm that such unsatisfiable instances are extremely difficult for the leadingedge SAT solver CHAFF [8].
+We point out that such instances can routinely appear as subproblems in larger FPGA routing problems and may not be easy to identify.
+Another important observation is that they possess a large number of symmetries (see Table 1).

-From the benchmarking point of view, it is natural to expect unsatis-fiable instances among the most difficult to solve.
-Indeed, randomized restarts used by CHAFF [6] typically allow it to avoid difficult regions of the search space and to quickly find satisfying solutions if they exist.
+From the benchmarking point of view, it is natural to expect unsatisfiable instances among the most difficult to solve.
+Indeed, randomized restarts used by CHAFF [8] typically allow it to avoid difficult regions of search space and to quickly find satisfying solutions if they exists.
 However, our second construction is designed to create difficult satisfiable instances that trap even the best solvers in hopeless regions of their solution space for a long time before a satisfying solution can be found.
 The main idea is to create a satisfiable instance with a large number of hard-to-avoid unsatisfiable sub-instances.
 If the number of unsatisfiable branches is much larger than the number of satisfiable branches, then random restart will keep on jumping from one unsatisfiable branch to another for a long time.
-Solvers without random restarts will, too, need to prove the unsatisfiability of many branches.
+Solvers without random restarts will fare no better as they will, too, need to prove the unsatisfiability of many branches.